tresor-01/tresor-01/README.md

 # 👨‍💻About Me:
-Full-stack software engineer with a background in front-end development and a passion for building beautiful and functional web  applications.
-Strong experience in using technologies such as React, and Vue.js, and integrating with back-end systems using Node.js .
+Software engineer with a background in front-end development and a passion for building beautiful and functional web  applications.
+Strong experience in using technologies such as React with either Javascript or Typescript, and integrating with back-end systems using Node.js .
 Constantly learning new technologies and best practices to improve my skills and deliver better products.
 Committed to delivering clean, maintainable, and well-documented code.This is my main github account however though I have  [Second Github](https://github.com/tibyishaka/) associated with my university [African Leadership University](https://www.alueducation.com/)

 ## Here's a quick summary about me:

 - 😊 Pronouns: He/him
 - 💡 Fun fact: I'm a cybersecurity enthusiast and book nerd.
-- 🌱 I’m proficient in working with React/Js, JavaScript(ES6), Nodejs, Typescript, Redux, TailwindCSS,Python and Git to build excellent and scalable software applications.
+- 🌱 I’m proficient in working with React/Js/Ts, JavaScript(ES6), Nodejs, Typescript, TailwindCSS,Python and Git to build excellent and scalable software applications.
 - 😊 I’m open to work on open source projects, low-level,mid-level or senior opportunities.
 - 💼 Job interests: Frontend developer and Full-Stack developer, Data analyst.
 # 💻 Tech Stack: